 Reason it sucks:

-- There are more blended families than not these days, so this question can bring up a lot of emotions and a long, long answer.
+- There are more blended families than not these days, so this question can bring up a lot of emotions and a much longer answer.

 2. Are your twins natural?

-Reason it sucks: Yes, some parents get multiples after trying to conceive with the help of fertility treatments, but not all twins or triplets are because of that, and all of those kids are natural.
+Reason it sucks: Yes, some parents get multiples after trying to conceive with the help of fertility treatments, but not all twins or triplets are because of that.
+Also, all of those kids are still “natural.”

 3. Who do your kids look like?